-B. Identify older adults who are most at risk for experiencing stress-related problems.
-10 TICKET TO TEST REQUIRED: EXAM 3 CHAPTERS 10-13 EXAM 11 LECTURE: (Read Chapters Before Class) Chapter 14: Values and Beliefs Chapter 15: End of Life Care Chapter 16: Sexuality and Aging Lecture Discussion Case Studies Activity Objectives: Chapter 14: Values and Beliefs A. Develop understanding of the impact of personal values and beliefs on everyday life.
+A. Describe normal roles and relationships.
+B. Identify older adults who are most at risk for experiencing problems related to changes in roles and relationships.
+C. Describe how aging can affect self-perception and self-concept D. Identify older adults who are most at risk for experiencing stress-related problems Assignment Due at 0800 Required ATI Assignments - Engage Fundamentals: (Work on at Home - Bring Printed Copy of Completion for Ticket to Test) Physiological Concepts for Nursing Practice: (Learn Tab) • Sensory Perception 11 Good Friday 12 1300-1530 Ticket to Test Required EXAM 3 EXAM 13 LECTURE: (Read Chapters Before Class) Chapters 14-16 Lecture Discussion Case Studies Objectives: A. Develop understanding of the impact of personal values and beliefs on everyday life.

 B. Describe methods of assessing beliefs and values.
-C. Identify older adults at risk for experiencing problems related to values and beliefs Chapter 15: End of Life Care A. Discuss personal and societal attitudes related to death and end-of-life planning.
-B. Describe nursing assessments and interventions appropriate to end-of-life care.
-C. Describe the stages of grief.
-Chapter 16: Sexuality and Aging A. Develop an understanding of the impact of age on sexuality.
-B. Identify the older persons at risk for experiencing problems related to sexuality.
-C. Describe nursing interventions for older adults experiencing problems with sexuality.
-12 LECTURE: (Read Chapters Before Class) Chapter 17: Care of Aging Skin and Mucous Membranes Chapter 18: Elimination Chapter 19: Activity and Exercise Chapter 20: Sleep and Rest Required ATI Assignments - Engage Fundamentals: (Work on at Home - Bring Printed Copy of Completion for Ticket to Test) Physiological Concepts for Nursing Practice: (Learn Tab) • Comfort, Rest, and Sleep • End-of-Life Care • Elimination • Tissue Integrity Lecture Discussion Case Studies Activity Objectives: Chapter 17: Care of Aging Skin and Mucous Membranes A. Discuss changes related to aging that have an effect on skin and mucous membranes.
+C. Identify older adults at risk for experiencing problems related to values and beliefs D. Discuss personal and societal attitudes related to death and end-of-life planning.
+E. Describe nursing assessments and interventions appropriate to end-of-life care.
+F. Describe the stages of grief.
+G. Develop an understanding of the impact of age on sexuality.
+H. Identify older persons at risk for experiencing problems related to sexuality.
+I. Describe nursing interventions for older adults experiencing problems with sexuality.
+14 1300-1530 LECTURE: (Read Chapters Before Class) Chapters 17-20 Lecture Discussion Case Studies Objectives: A. Discuss changes related to aging that have an effect on skin and mucous membranes.
 B. Describe interventions that assist older adults in maintaining intact skin and mucous membranes.
-Chapter 18: Elimination A. Describe the normal elimination process.
-B. Examine age-related changes in bladder and bowel elimination.
-C. Discuss methods for assessing elimination practices Chapter 19: Activity and Exercise A. Describe normal activity and exercise patterns.
-B. Discuss the effects of disease processes on the ability to participate in exercise Chapter 20: Sleep and Rest A. Describe normal sleep and rest patterns.
-13 TICKET TO TEST IS REQUIRED: EXAM 4 CHAPTERS 14-20 EXAM 14 PROJECT: GERIATRIC SENSATION AND GERIATRIC FEEDER FINAL REVIEW 15 FINAL REVIEW 16 FINALS TO BE ANNOUNCED TBA
+C. Describe the normal elimination process.
+D. Examine age-related changes in bladder and bowel elimination.

+E. Discuss methods for assessing elimination practices F. Describe normal activity and exercise patterns.
+G. Discuss the effects of disease processes on the ability to participate in exercise and activity.
+H. Identify the goals of rehabilitation nursing.
+I. Describe normal sleep and rest patterns.
+Assignment at 0800 Required ATI Assignments - Engage Fundamentals: (Work on at Home - Bring Printed Copy of Completion for Ticket to Test) Physiological Concepts for Nursing Practice: (Learn Tab) • Comfort, Rest, and Sleep • End-of-Life Care • Elimination • Tissue Integrity 15 1300-1530 Ticket to Test is Required EXAM 4 EXAM 16 1300-1530 FINAL REVIEW PROJECT Review 17 TBA FINAL EXAM - TBA FINAL EXAM